-The shared accommodation rate (SAR) applies to single private rented sector claimants under the age of 35 to whom none of the exemptions apply.
+The shared accommodation rate (SAR) applies to single PRS claimants under the age of 35 to whom none of the exemptions apply.
 A single claimant is a claimant who lives alone and has no-one else in their benefit or extended benefit unit.

 The SAR is applied even if the claimant lives in self-contained accommodation.
 A single person under age 35 will be exempt from the SAR if they are:

-- aged 18 but under 25 and identified as a care leaver - an ex-offender who poses a risk of serious harm to the public - formerly living in a homeless hostel for at least 3 months - a victim of domestic abuse - a victim of modern slavery - on account of their disability receiving: - Attendance Allowance (which includes Armed Forces Independence payment and Constant Attendance Allowance paid as part of Industrial Injuries Disablement Benefit or War Disablement Pension)
+- aged 18 but under 25 and identified as a care leaver - an ex-offender who poses a risk of serious harm to the public - formerly living in a homeless hostel for at least 3 months - a victim of domestic abuse - a victim of modern slavery - · on account of their disability receiving: - Attendance Allowance or Pension Age Disability Payment (PADP) in Scotland (which includes Armed Forces Independence Payment and Constant Attendance Allowance paid as part of Industrial Injuries Disablement Benefit or War Disablement Pension)

-- Disability Living Allowance or Child Disability Payment in Scotland, at the middle or higher rate of the care component - Personal Independence Payment (PIP) daily living component (either rate). - Adult Disability Payment (ADP)
+- Disability Living Allowance, Scottish Adult Disability Living Allowance (SADLA) or Child Disability Payment in Scotland, at the middle or higher rate of the care component - Personal Independence Payment (PIP) daily living component (either rate). - Adult Disability Payment (ADP)

-Where the claimant meets a condition for one of the exemptions, the SAR rate will not be applied, and the one-bedroom Local Housing Allowance (LHA) rate will apply even if they choose to live in shared accommodation.
+Where the claimant meets a condition for one of the exemptions, the SAR rate will not be applied, and the one-bedroom Local Housing Allowance rate will apply even if they choose to live in shared accommodation.